 The COVID relief package also ensures tax relief for passenger vehicles and an extension to bill payment deadlines for electricity and water.

-Uttar Pradesh – announced cash transfers of 1,000 rupees per month to over 3.5 million day labourers and constructions workers.
+Uttar Pradesh – announced cash transfers of 1,000 rupees per month to over 3.5 million day laborers and construction workers.

 Delhi – announced measures to alleviate financial stress for the poor, including up to 5,000 rupees pension to be paid to 850,000 beneficiaries by April 7, and larger rations for those entitled to food subsidies.